nats-io/nats-architecture-and-design/adr/ADR-13.md

 If there is no body presented (as in the example above, all defaults are assumed.)

 #### batch
 The number of messages that the server should send.
-Default is 1, max is 256.
+Minimum is 1.
+There is not have a limit on the batch size at the level of the library.
+The account and then server may have some limits.

 #### no_wait